Key Points

 The cover story or any invitations to targets designed to encourage them to talk should be carefully thought through, avoiding any unjustifiable entrapment.
 Advice is available from Editorial Policy and Programme Legal Advice.

-A daily diary is usually kept by the production team, detailing all contacts with the subject of the investigation whether filmed or not.
+A daily diary should usually kept by the production team, detailing all contacts with the subject of the investigation whether filmed or not.

 (See below: Authentication of Material)